bridgecrewio/bc-pipeline-utils/README.md

 # bc-pipeline-utils

-This repository holds the global Jenkins utils library <br> that will be ready to import in any pipeline created to help you develop pipelines faster and avoid duplicate code blocks.
+This repository holds the global Jenkins utils library that will be ready to import <br> in any pipeline created to help you develop pipelines faster and avoid duplicate code blocks.

-The structure of this repository is following the required structure as described in the documentation of [Jenkins pipeline shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/)
+The structure of this repository is following the required structure as described <br> in the documentation of [Jenkins pipeline shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/)

 The file structure of this repository contain 3 main directories:
  * src